 When the prime rate changes, we see a domino-like effect in credit card rates, and the amount of interest cardholders pay on their carryover balances.

-Where can you find a fixed credit card?
+Where can you find a fixed rate credit card?

 - Milestone Gold Mastercard